MLB Players

 - Peak salary of $26 million/year during his final seasons

-- Most valuable contract was a 5-year, $130 million extension with the St. Louis Cardinals
+- The most valuable contract was a 5-year, $130 million extension with the St. Louis Cardinals

 Paul Goldschmidt attended The Woodlands High School in Texas, where he played an integral part in helping his team win the 2006 state championship.